WMS 101 Introduction to Women and Gender Studies (A,D,S,W)

 WMS 336 Environment, Traditional Arts and Women's Lives (A,I,W,Y)

+Cross listed with ANT 336.
 What is the relationship between cultural and biological diversity when seen through the lens of "folk arts," rituals, story telling and material culture?
 In a time of rapid climate change, the traditional ecological knowledge of indigenous peoples as reflected in their artwork, stories, beliefs and their environmental stewardship holds lessons for us all.
 It enhances scientific knowledge of local environments and broadens our understanding of diversity.
 3 Cr.

 WMS 340 Digital Sociology and Online Communities (A)Prerequisite: SOC 100/101.